muhammetkilinc15/JAVA-Homeworks/README.md

---> I created this repository for assignments given at alparslan turkes science and technology university.
-If you want to take a look, you can
+--> I created this repository for assignments given at Alparslan Türkeş Science and Technology University